Michelangelo Pistoletto, Galerie Ileana Sonnabend, Paris, 1964

 Dimensions: 13.5 x 18.7 cm

-Further Information: Michelangelo Pistoletto first encounter with art was at his father’s business in painting restoration.
-After attending Armando Testa’s design school, Pistoletto started exhibiting his first inquiries on self-portraiture in the mid-1950s receiving a gradually growing acclaim in Italy.
+Further Information: Michelangelo Pistoletto’s first encounter with art was at his father’s business in painting restoration.
+After attending Armando Testa’s design school, Pistoletto started exhibiting his early self-portraits in the mid-1950s, receiving gradually growing acclaim in Italy.

-Pistoletto started creating Mirror Paintings in 1961, which were first shown at the gallery Galatea in Turin in April 1963.
-Just a month later Pistoletto went to Paris and introduced himself to Ileana and Michael Sonnabend by showing him the catalogue from the show.
-Sonnabend gave him immediately a contract and included his works firstly in the group show Dessin Pop in December 1963, before giving him a solo show in March 1964.
-With the representation by Sonnabend, Pistoletto quickly gained access to the international art world.
+Pistoletto started creating Mirror Paintings in 1961, which were first shown at Turin’s Galatea gallery in April 1963.
+One month later, Pistoletto went to Paris and introduced himself to Ileana and Michael Sonnabend by showing them the catalogue from the show.
+The Sonnabends immediately gave Pistoletto a contract and included his works in the Dessin Pop group show in December 1963, before giving him a solo show in March 1964.
+With representation by Sonnabend, Pistoletto quickly gained access to the international art world.
 Before the term Arte Povera was coined in 1967, Pistoletto was shown mainly with artists associated with Pop Art and Nouveau Réalisme.

 The exhibition at the Galerie Ileana Sonnabend was accompanied by a catalogue with texts by Alain Jouffroy, Michael Sonnabend and T. Trini.

 Image: Images of this invitation are part of the Sammlung Marzona, Kunstbibliothek – Staatliche Museen zu Berlin.